Were you injured in an accident that wasn't your fault?

 The Courts recognise that serious injuries can have a life-altering impact on an injured person and their dependants.
 Quittance's team fight hard for compensation for serious injuries, including claiming for long-term medical treatment and care costs.

 Quittance's network of expert solicitors have helped families recover damages for many major injuries and conditions.
 Injuries and medical conditions referred to as catastrophic or serious include serious psychiatric harm and lung cancer.

-Christchurch No Win, No Fee Solicitors
+The Quittance No Win, No Fee guarantee

-Have Quittance solicitors handled many Christchurch claims?
+Have the solicitors handled many Christchurch claims?

 We are a nationwide network of award winning personal injury solicitors that assists injured people in Christchurch, Dorset and throughout the country, get compensated for their injuries.

 In 2017, we have helped hundreds of claimants throughout Dorset get compensation for a range of injury circumstances, including accidents in the workplace and bike accidents.

 With an excellent claims record, we make the claim process as clear and straightforward as possible.
 Local medical appointments, home appointments (if necessary) and a team of experts only a phone call away, means you can focus on getting back to where you were before your injury.

 Can I get 100% No Win, No Fee?